joeflateau/remix-superloader/README.md

 # remix-superloader

-Without **remix-superloader** your remix loaders will convert Date objects to ISO Strings and you must be sure to parse those back into dates. **remix-superloader** handles parsing/serializing dates (and regexs) for your remix data loader so you don't have to think about that.
+Without **remix-superloader**, when you use loaded data with [remix](https://remix.run/)'s  `useLoaderData` hook, Date objects (and others) will be strings rather than Date objects due to JSON serialization.
+You must be sure to parse those back into dates. **remix-superloader** handles parsing/serializing Dates (and RegExps) so you don't have to think about that.

 ## Installation